Why should you consider an internship?

 Internships are a great way to:

-- Acquire professional work experience related to your academic major or career interest.
+- Earn professional work experience related to your academic major or career interest.

 - Apply theories learned in the classroom to the workplace.